New Massive Gravity Holography: Concluding remarks

-The detailed description of the main features - critical exponents, mass gaps, s.p. of the reduced free energy - of the variety of second and infinite order classical phase transitions in 2D s.m. models that are \emph{conjectured} to be dual of the NMG model ({\ref{acao}), has led us to the following important rule of the off-critical $AdS_3/CFT_2$ correspondence: the \emph{phase transitions} observed in the dual $pCFT_2$ models are determined by the analytic properties of the \emph{scale factor} $e^{\varphi}$ of 3D (euclidean) DW's type metrics of NMG model \cite{nmg} written as a function of the matter field $\sigma$.
+The detailed description of the main features - critical exponents, mass gaps, s.p. of the reduced free energy - of the variety of second and infinite order classical phase transitions in 2D s.m. models that are \emph{conjectured} to be dual of the NMG model ({\ref{acao}), allows us to establish the following important rule of the off-critical $AdS_3/CFT_2$ correspondence: the \emph{phase transitions} observed in the dual $pCFT_2$ models are determined by the analytic properties of the \emph{scale factor} $e^{\varphi}$ of 3D (euclidean) DW's type metrics of NMG model \cite{nmg} written as a function of the matter field $\sigma$.
 As we have shown by using RG methods, the inverse of the \emph{scale factor} is proportional of the s.p. of the \emph{free energy}.
-In order to calculate the exact values of the entropy, the specific heat and other important TD characteristics one need to know the finite part of the free energy as well, which is a rather complicated problem even for the simplest 2D s.m.models.
-It is well known however that the infinite 2D conformal symmetry at the \emph{critical points} offers powerful methods, based on the knowledge of the characters of the Virasoro algebra representations, which allow to construct the exact form of the corresponding "critical" partition functions.
-Let us remind once more that all the information about holographic RG flows and phase transitions in the $QFT_{2}$ duals to the NMG model (\ref{acao}) we have extracted from the $I^{st}$ order eqs. (\ref{sis}) is not sufficient for the complete identification of the $pCFT_2$ dual of NMG.
-One has to further consider the difficult problem of the construction of the off-critical correlation functions of 2D fields dual to 3D matter scalar by applying $AdS/CFT$ methods\cite{witt} ,\cite{gub} and to next compare with the known results of corresponding 2D models\cite{muss},\cite{azz}.
+In order to calculate the exact values of the entropy, the specific heat and other important TD characteristics one need to know the finite part of the free energy as well, which is a rather complicated problem even for the simplest 2D s.m. models.
+It is well known however that the infinite 2D conformal symmetry at the \emph{critical points} offers powerful methods, based on the knowledge of the characters of the Virasoro algebra representations, which allow to construct the exact form of the corresponding ``critical" partition functions.
+An important step towards the construction of corresponding \emph{holographic partition functions} is the calculation of the spectra of the linear fluctuations around the DW's solutions of the considered NMG models.
+One has to further consider the difficult problem of the construction of the off-critical correlation functions of 2D fields dual to 3D matter scalar by applying $AdS/CFT$ methods \cite{witt}\, \cite{gub} and to next compare with the known results of corresponding 2D models \cite{muss}\,\cite{azz} as well .